 Bar and Court Admissions

-Clients hire Judith Youngman to help win disputes before litigation is ever filed.
-Judith helps her clients fix contracts and business relationships that fail to produce the desired results.
-Her work routinely involves nine- and ten-figure outcomes.
-Judith’s experience also includes high-stakes antitrust, bankruptcy, financial, and class action litigation.
+Judith Youngman represents clients in complex commercial litigation, including high-stakes antitrust, bankruptcy, financial, and class action matters.
+In particular, Judith helps clients win disputes before litigation is ever filed.
+She is highly skilled at fixing contracts and business relationships that fail to produce the desired results.
+Judith’s work routinely involves nine- and ten-figure outcomes.

 Judith focuses on building prelitigation and litigation strategies that put clients in the best possible posture.
-Her experience includes working closely with clients’ employees at all levels when contract performance issues first arise and developing strategies that achieve clients’ goals with or without litigation.
-Time and again, Fortune 100 and 500 corporations select Judith to assist them to prepare and resolve contentious legal issues with massive business interests at stake.
+She works closely with clients when issues first arise, developing strategies that prioritize the clients’ goals—with or without litigation.
+Time and again, Fortune 100 and 500 corporations select Judith to help prepare and resolve contentious legal issues.

 - Defended a global manufacturer in consumer class actions in federal and state court involving nearly $1 billion in damages claims.
 Helped negotiate and implement a class settlement that resulted in no payment by client.